 Next, I tackled the rails.
 In the original design, the slotted bottom rail was a water trap vulnerable to rot.
 My design would consist of two top and two bottom rails.
-The top was composed of two 1" x 2" rectangular pieces.
+The top was composed of two 1″ x 2″ rectangular pieces.
 The bottom had the same overall dimensions, as well as a 15-degree slope to shed water.
 The rail material needed to be strong, stiff, and rot resistant.
-Since I had replaced the porch deck the previous year, I had leftover mahogany tongue-and-groove deck boards measuring 5/4" x 3 1/2".
-I used my table saw and jointer to cut some trial pieces to the 2" width, then assembled a couple of short sections to see how it worked and looked.
+Since I had replaced the porch deck the previous year, I had leftover mahogany tongue-and-groove deck boards measuring 5/4″ x 3 1/2″.
+I used my table saw and jointer to cut some trial pieces to the 2″ width, then assembled a couple of short sections to see how it worked and looked.
 When I compared the cost of the deck material to several other alternatives, it was the least expensive option.

 [C].
-I squared the loose assembly, and drove 2 1/2" galvanized trim nails into each corner.
+I squared the loose assembly, and drove 2 1/2″ galvanized trim nails into each corner.
 Next, I tapped the balusters into vertical alignment and re-squared the assembly, then drove four nails into each baluster on opposite corners.
 Once I got the hang of it, it only took me 25 minutes to assemble a full-length section.

 [D].
 I made a spacer to position the pocket screw jig at exactly the same distance from the end of each rail.
 (My jig, from Kreg, comes with a special drill that produces the recess and pilot holes in one easy operation).
 After the rails were installed on the porch, I added additional pocket screws at the top inner rail to provide some extra strength for lateral loads.
-I figured each screw should be able to support 200 to 300 pounds in shear, so three screws atop each section gives an initial capacity of 600 to 900 pounds laterally at the ends, while the 10 screws in each 112" section could support 2,000 to 3,000 pounds vertically.
+I figured each screw should be able to support 200 to 300 pounds in shear, so three screws atop each section gives an initial capacity of 600 to 900 pounds laterally at the ends, while the 10 screws in each 112″ section could support 2,000 to 3,000 pounds vertically.
 We’re still careful to limit the number of people sitting on the rail.

-For the top rail, we chose to use a 5/4" x 4" mahogany square-edge deck board.
+For the top rail, we chose to use a 5/4″ x 4″ mahogany square-edge deck board.
 While these don’t have the 15-degree water-shedding angle of the original rails, you can sit a wine glass or beer bottle on top—a useful feature.